 This post was updated October 4, 2021

 Early in my career, I was lucky enough to learn exactly how to stay on top of my workload.
-My first job out of college was for a company that provided training and tools on how to help employees be less overwhelmed by their work.
-Their team members were successful, but they were working harder than necessary.
-That was my first insight into how being busy isn’t the same as being productive.
+My first job out of college was for a company that provided tools and training that helped employees be less overwhelmed by their work.
+That was my first insight into how being busy isn’t enough to make progress.

 How to Stay on Top of Your Workload

-I’m quite confident you, too, can use these strategies to stay on top of your workload and feel better.
+I’m confident that you, too, can use these strategies to stay on top of your workload, make progress, and feel better.

 1. Begin with a Brain Dump

-Once you get all of these details out of your head and onto a list, your brain will be free to create, imagine, and solve problems.
+Once you get all of these details out of your head and into a single, organized list, your brain will be free to create, imagine, and solve problems.
 You’ll be less prone to distraction and primed to optimize your productivity.